 There are a few prerequisites/points to note before setting up a SubVS:

-Before a SubVS can be added, a Virtual Service needs to be set up.
+- Before a SubVS can be added, you must set up a Virtual Service.
 For steps on how to add a Virtual Service, refer to the Virtual Services and Templates, Feature Description on the Kemp Documentation Page.

-Users with the Virtual Services permission cannot add a SubVS.
-Users with the Real Server permission can.
+- Users with the Virtual Services permission cannot add a SubVS.
+Users with the Real Server permission can add a SubVS.

 To add, modify or delete a SubVS, follow the steps below: